NetOpsCommunity/imc-scripts/adapters/ICC/Juniper networks/README.txt

-This adapter is very closely based upon the version published with IMC 5.2.
+This adapter is very closely based upon the version published with IMC 5.2 Patch (E0401P05) Note that only changed files are distributed here - all other files are left as original

 Changes are: